Knockout roses are among the most eye catching flowers available.

 Radler set out with the aim of improving the classic rose.
 Making it easier to care for and more disease resistant.
 The result, knockout roses, are a versatile addition to any flower garden.

 In many respects knockouts resemble many other types of rose.
-However there is one significant difference.
+However there is one significant difference with the knockout rose.
 The scent of the knock out rose bush is far lighter and sweeter than the classic rose fragrance.

 While knock out roses are a popular addition to any garden there are a few downsides.
 Knockouts don’t last for long when cut and placed in water.
-This means that they are not a good choice for cut floral displays.
+This means that the knockout rose is not a good choice for cut floral displays.
 This, however, hasn’t noticeably affected the popularity of these colorfully abundant flowering plants.

 Still a relative newcomer to the market there are fewer varieties of knock out roses available compared to other roses.
-However there is still plenty of choice on offer.
+However there is still plenty of choice for the knockout rose on offer.

 The rich color of knock out roses is one of the plant’s main attractions.
 If cared for properly, and special care is taken not to wet the petals when watering, the colors only become richer and more intense.

-Some of the most popular knock out roses are:
+Some of the most popular knock out roses in the knock out family are:

 Rose Radrazz, the original knock out rose bush.
 A reliable variety it produces single blossoms in various shades of red.

 Rosa Radcon, also known as the Pink Knock Out Rose Bush.
-As the name suggests it produces single, light pink flowers.
+As the name suggests the pink knock out rose produces single, light pink flowers.
+This flower is also black spot resistant.

 Rosa Radyod or Blushing Knockout.
 Radyod produces delicate, single, pale pink flowers.